rezer-bleede/jobs-analyzer/web/README.md

 ## Testing strategy

-- **Unit tests** cover the filtering logic to guarantee consistent search and filter behaviour.
+- **Unit tests** cover the filtering logic and analytics aggregations to guarantee consistent insights.
 - **Integration tests** render the full application, mock the R2 fetch call, and validate that user flows (search and posting-date filtering) operate end-to-end.